zlxokok/STSNet/README.md

 STSNet

-The codes for the work "STSNet
+The codes for the work "STSNet: A Novel Framework for Segmentation of Small Targets in Medical Images" :
-:

 1. Prepare data